-THE DEADLINE FOR THE SUBMISSION OF APPLICATIONS TO THE NEXT ROUND OF GRANTS FROM THE 2014/15 FUND IS FRIDAY 28th NOVEMBER
+THE NEXT DEADLINE FOR THE SUBMISSION OF APPLICATIONS TO THE 2015/16 SDF IS TUESDAY 1ST SEPTEMBER

 The Cotswolds AONB Sustainable Development Fund is a regional grants scheme, available to individuals, groups or businesses that have ideas or projects that will improve the Cotswolds both now and in the future.